How can you improve PCOS symptoms

 Slow carb not low carb

 • Eat fibre – this helps to slow digestion resulting in a more steady energy release.
-Eat potatoes with skin and choose brown rice
+Eat potatoes with skin and choose brown bread and pasta which are rich in minerals, fibres and inositols.

 • Eat some good fat – incorporate good fats such as nuts, olive oil, seeds and avocado in to your diet